-USA Compression Management Services, LLC ("USAC Management"), a wholly owned subsidiary of the General Partner, performs certain management and other administrative services for us, such as accounting, corporate development, finance, and legal.
+USA Compression Management Services, LLC ("USAC Management"), a wholly owned subsidiary of the General Partner, performs management, administrative and operating services for us, and provides us with personnel to manage and operate our business.
 All of our employees, including our executive officers, are employees of USAC Management.
-As of December 31, 2022, USAC Management had 730 full-time employees.
+As of December 31, 2023, USAC Management had 822 full-time employees.
 None of our employees are subject to collective bargaining agreements.
 We consider our employee relations to be good.